MapsPeople/docs/collections/_web/v3/guides/index.md

 ### Setting the floor

 Sets the current visible floor.
 This will make visible the corresponding floorplans and the icons on top of it.
-If the floor index provided does not correlate to any building floor, then the “nearest” floor will be activated.
+If the floor index provided does not correlate to any building floor, then the "nearest” floor will be activated.
 E.g. providing `setFloor(4)` on a three story building (with floor-indexes 0, 1, 2) will make the topmost floorplan visible (with floor-index 2).

-Although floors may have names (“G” for 0, “M1” for 1, “M2” for 2 etc.) you need to set the floor using the index-value.
+Although floors may have names ("G” for 0, "M1” for 1, "M2” for 2 etc.) you need to set the floor using the index-value.

 ```javascript
 myMapsIndoors.setFloor(4)